NGEscribano/XTN-timexes/README.md

 This repo presents the datasets and scripts used for **multilingual timex detection and normalization** as described in

 > Nayla Escribano, German Rigau and Rodrigo Agerri.
 2023.
-[A Modular Approach for Multilingual Timex Detection and Normalization using Deep Learning and Grammar-based methods](https://arxiv.org/abs/2304.14221). arXiv:2304.14221v1.
+[A modular approach for multilingual timex detection and normalization using deep learning and grammar-based methods](https://www.sciencedirect.com/science/article/pii/S0950705123003623?via%3Dihub).
+In Knowledge-Based Systems, 110612, ISSN 0950-7051, https://doi.org/10.1016/j.knosys.2023.110612.

+More information on the **normalization** task can be found in the [**Spanish TimeNorm repo**](https://github.com/NGEscribano/timenorm-es/tree/master).

 ## Datasets